moneyhub/qa-interview-task/README.md

 2. Run `npm i` to create the node_modules folder (you may need to [install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for this step)
 3. Run `npx live-server` to run the webpage locally and select _'html > form.html'_

-### Step 2 - Produce test cases:
+### Step 2 - Write some manual test cases:
-1. Produce a set of test cases that you'd use to test the registration form and its acceptance criteria
+1. Produce a set of test cases that you'd use to manually test the registration form and its acceptance criteria

-*Note: There's no need to produce a set of formal test cases, just a simple draft*
+*Note: There's no need to produce a set of formal test cases or automations, just a simple draft test plan*

-### Step 3 - Execute the test cases:
+### Step 3 - Execute your test plan:
 1. Execute the test cases that you created in step 2 and note down any issues that you find

 ### Optional - Fix errors: